Federated Optimization in Heterogeneous Networks: Experiments

 We additionally investigate two less heterogeneous settings.
-First, we limit the capability of all the devices by setting $E$ to be 1 (i.e., all the devices can run at most one local epoch at each iteration), and impose systems heterogeneity in a similar way.
+First, we limit the capability of all the devices by setting $E$ to be 1 (i.e., all the devices run at most one local epoch), and impose systems heterogeneity in a similar way.
 We show training loss in Figure \ref{fig:loss_full_e1} and testing accuracy in Figure \ref{fig:accuracy_full_e1} in the appendix.
-We see that allowing for partial work can still improve convergence compared with \fedavg.
+Even in these settings, allowing for partial work can improve convergence compared with \fedavg.
 Second, we explore a setting without any statistical heterogeneity using an identically distributed synthetic dataset (Synthetic IID).
 In this IID setting, as shown in Figure \ref{fig: iid} in Appendix \ref{appen:complete_result}, \fedavg is rather robust under device failure, and tolerating variable amounts of local work may not cause major improvement.
 This serves as an additional motivation to rigorously study the effect of statistical heterogeneity on new methods designed for federated learning, as simply relying on IID data (a setting unlikely to occur in practice) may not tell a complete story.